2025 Scholarships

 ADDITIONAL INFORMATION

-The New York City St. Patrick’s Day Parade Scholarship Committee for 2024 is comprised of the following members: Catherine Tully Muscente, Co-Chairperson, Hilary Beirne, Co-Chairperson, Michael Boyle, Jack Calcado, Laura Collins, Ann Garvey, Catherine Hogan, Mary Hogan, Susan Gordon Ryan, Dr. Mary Pat Kelly, Ruth Riddick, Raymond Solga, and Bishop Edmund J. Whalen.
+• The New York City St. Patrick’s Day Parade Scholarship Committee for 2025 is comprised of the following members: Catherine Tully Muscente, Co-Chairperson, Hilary Beirne, Co-Chairperson, Michael Boyle, Jack Calcado, Laura Collins, Ann Garvey, Catherine Hogan, Mary Hogan, Susan Gordon Ryan, Dr. Mary Pat Kelly, Ruth Riddick, and Raymond Solga.